feathersui/feathersui-website/docs/as3-starling/date-time-spinner.md

 ### Skinning the `SpinnerList` sub-components

 This section only explains how to access the `SpinnerList` sub-components.
-Please read [How to use the Feathers `SpinnerList` component](./spinner-list.md) for full details about the skinning properties that are available on `SpinnerList` components.
+Please read [How to use the `SpinnerList` component](./spinner-list.md) for full details about the skinning properties that are available on `SpinnerList` components.

 #### With a Theme